Return on Investment (ROI): Definition, Meaning, and Use

 Comparing competing choices: Cash flow stream analysis

-Several different financial metrics take an investment view of an action or decision, which means essentially that each metric compares the timing and magnitude of returns to the timing and magnitude of costs.
+Several different financial metrics take an investment view of an action or decision, which means that each metric compares the timing and magnitude of returns to the timing and magnitude of costs.
 However each of the major cash flow metrics (ROI, internal rate of return IRR, net present value NPV, and payback period), approaches the comparison differently, and each carries a different message.
-This section illustrates ROI calculation from cash flow streams for two competing actions and the next section ( Financial metrics compared and contrasted) compares the differing and sometimes conflicting messages from different financial metrics.
+This section illustrates ROI calculations from cash flow streams for two competing actions and the next section ( Financial metrics compared and contrasted) compares the differing and sometimes conflicting messages from different financial metrics.

 |Now||Year 1||Year 2||Year 3||Year 4||Year 5||Total|